Stanwood High School

-Stanwood High School is a public high school in the Stanwood-camano School District, located in the city of Stanwood, Washington, about 50 mi north of Seattle.
+Stanwood High School is a public high school in the Stanwood-Camano School District, located in the city of Stanwood, Washington, about 50 mi north of Seattle.
 The school originally opened in 1971, and underwent a full reconstruction that ended in 2021.
 As of the 2024-2025 school year, Stanwood High School's 63 acre campus serves 1,389 students from grades nine through twelve.

+History

+The Stanwood school district began having high school courses at the elementary school building in 1910, and the high school got its own building in 1914.
+After the East Stanwood and Warm Beach districts consolidated into the Stanwood school district, the district itself was renamed the Twin City School District, and the high school was renamed too.
+At some point the high school reverted to its original name.

 Academics and programs

 As of the 2024-2025 school year, Stanwood High School provides 16 different Advanced Placement (AP) courses for students to take.
 Average class sizes for all courses offered are around 23 students each class, with 70% of students in attendance for over 90% of the school year, as reported in 2024.

 Athletics

 Stanwood competes in class 3A in the Washington Interscholastic Activities Association (WIAA).
 They are a member of the WesCo Athletic Conference in District 1.

 The school offers various sports to students over the fall, winter, and spring sports seasons, including: baseball, golf, soccer, track, softball, tennis, basketball, wrestling, swim, competitive cheer, football, cross country and volleyball.

 Stanwood teams have competed in the state tournament numerous times, earning placements from football, girls' basketball, boys' basketball, girls' soccer, as well as volleyball.
 The figure below illustrates the years and place in state received in state tournaments: